mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 When the algorithm replicates wires (`ElementWireNode` instances, specifically), it causes some wire instances to have three separate, conflicting drivers, which is not legal in an RTLIL netlist.

+Relatively speaking, the above description is only a minimal summary of the wiring logic of the TaMaRa algorithm.
+In reality, RTLIL wiring is highly complex and the logic to handle multi-bit wiring in all possible cases was hundreds of lines of code.
+One specific example that deserves attention is when an output signal is itself multi-bit, which requires an enormous procedure to detect available `RTLIL::SigBit`s and route the wires accordingly, plus the relevant error handling code.
+This was a complex task that took a significant amount of overall development time of the algorithm.

 In general, the TaMaRa code is designed to be robust to any and all user inputs, and easy to debug when the algorithm does not work as expected.
 This is achieved by a combination of detailed, friendly error reporting and copious `assert` statements available in debug builds.
 For example, if a user specifies an error port